Sign in

 So here are some quick tips on what to wear when you get up in the morning to work from home.

-1. Getting dressed for work puts you in productivity mode
+3. Remote work outfit: Getting dressed for work puts you in productivity mode

 Even though it might be tempting to support a casual attire all day long, it’s important not to make a habit out of working in your pajamas.
-We’ve all been guilty of occasional pyjama days, but they should definitely not be the standard.
+We’ve all been guilty of occasional pajama days, but they should definitely not be the standard.

 When you work from home your life you have days when you just don’t feel like dressing up.
 That’s totally okay, especially in these uncertain times when clothing can be a source of comfort.
 So if you want to put on your softest sweats and your fluffy slippers, go on and do that.
 However, it’s important to establish a regular routine and figure out the right balance.